 Regional Ambulance Service

 Ambulance care in the Netherlands is organised by region into Regional Ambulance Services (RAVs).
-Since 1 January 2013, under the Interim Ambulance Care Act, the RAV has been the legal entity that is legally authorised to provide ambulance care and that has to maintain the ambulance care dispatch centre.
+Since 1 January 2021, under the Ambulance Care Services Act, the RAV has been the legal entity that is legally authorised to provide ambulance care and that has to maintain the ambulance care dispatch centre.

 There are 25 RAV regions in the Netherlands.
 The division into RAV regions is the same as that for Security Regions, based on the Security Regions Act.